alyeyad/Analyze-A-B-Test-Results/README.md

 - Irregularities are removed to **clean** the dataset
 - The Dataset is sampled to create a **sampling distribution**
 - **Hypothesis Tests** are performed to know if the new page drove higher conversion rates than the old page
-- Multiple **Logistic Regression** Model is fitted to verify th results
+- Multiple **Logistic Regression** Models are fitted to verify the results

 # Screenshots